Cherry Shrimp Selective Breeding Guide For Beginners

 There is a serious drawback to this breeding technique.

-• decrease of the survival rate
+• Decrease in the survival rate

 • decrease in the fertility rate of the shrimps